Ripcord (TV series): Cast

 Fisher and Curtis were bandmates in the musical group Sons of the Pioneers.
+Curtis was later Marshall Dillon's bumbling deputy Festus Hagin in Gunsmoke.

+Pennell, on the other hand, guest starred as handsome movie star Dash Riprock in ten episodes of The Beverly Hillbillies between 1965 and 1969.

 Production

 The stuntmen performing the actual skydiving were Bob Fleming, an airline pilot, and Joe Mangione, both from Brooklyn, New York.
 Fleming also doubled as the pilot at the controls when not involved in the scene.

 Cameramen included Tom Ryan, whose previous experience included early parachute development, testing, and design.
 Ryan was a pioneer in capturing closeup film footage of free-falling skydivers.

 In 1962, the filming of the series involved the transfer of a stuntman between two airplanes, which was being filmed from a third aircraft.
 Due to air turbulence, the transfer failed and both aircraft touched and subsequently crashed.
 The pilots of both airplanes and the stuntman involved were able to parachute to safety.
-Later, the dramatic footage from this near tragic event was subsequently used in two Ripcord second season episodes.
+Later, the dramatic footage from this near tragic event was subsequently used in a Ripcord second season two-parter episode.